bitsofcotton/p2/README.md

 # General Tips:
 The vector size to predict depends on the dimension the original functions have on infinite accuracy.
 This is because of P1 representation on the program on full rank input.
 So if there's creation or destruction or no concern or concern on the dimension that we have, catg represents them if calculation dimension is larger than original function.
+XXX: but if we input finite exponent and finite mantissa bits, with infinite accuracy computer, we can make the status dimension into 1 dimension at all, so in this case, valren == 2 on p1 and catg.

 # Tips on continuous:
 We suppose all of {p0, p1, p2}: some middle point, left part and right part is the SAME structure (continuous).
 If there isn't all ranges on them, the structure is: \[rand, f(rand), rand, g(rand), ...\], f != g.
 But rand itself has the structure if they are PRNG, so it's with new f, g, h: \[(1,) f(1), ..., f(f(...f(1)...)), g(last), g(last), ..., h(1), ..., \].
 So this is categorizable by catg AFTER all data is received.